Morpho-lang/morpho-zeromq/help/zeromq.md

 ## Dealer-Router

-Provides a non-blocking request-reply pattern.
+Provides a non-blocking request-reply pattern implemented by the `ZeroMQDealer` and `ZeroMQRouter` classes.